NotCompsky/rscraper/scraper/README.md

 See [the manuals](../docs) for usage information on each tool.

-# Building

-People using older versions of GCC may have to `-DFS_EXPERIMENTAL=1` to `#include <filesystem>`.

-The `src/filter_comment_body.*pp` files are meant to be edited to customise your build.

-The edits will not be applied until you rebuild and reinstall the package.

-# Usage

 In order to use the scraper, you need to have registered an app with reddit.com.

 To use regex matching against comment contents, set the `RSCRAPER_REGEX_FILE` environmental variable to the file path of a file containing the regex to use.
 Be careful not to include trailing newlines that aren't meant to be a part of your regex.
 The supported format is the `ECMAScript` syntax, as it uses `boost::regex`.
 However, named groups are supported on top of that.
 See [libcompsky](https://github.com/NotCompsky/libcompsky/tree/master/regex) for the specific details on these.